CimeM/CimeM.github.io/_posts/2016-08-14-when-is-the-right-time-to-make-an-app-for-your-business.markdown

 ---
-published: true
-title: When is the right time to make an app for your business?
 layout: post
+current: post
+cover:  assets/images/youssef-sarhan-470786-unsplash.jpg
+navigation: True
+title: When is the right time to make a native app for my business?
+date: 2017-11-28 10:00:00
+tags: software
+class: post-template
+subclass: 'post app business time timing'
+author: martin
 ---

 If you are planning to establish a mobile presence with your customers, you have probably come across two options: Mobile website and Mobile Application (App).
 They both look very similar at first glance but actually differ quite a lot.
 The intended purpose is to consider everything before making a decision.
 Your users will notice, so it's worth spending the time to make the right one.

 ![](https://dl.dropboxusercontent.com/s/s1okx31ksz568ps/cover.jpg)